 The surface is loose: chunky gravel, soccer-ball-sized stones, and deep ruts cut by winter runoff.
 The gradient hits maybe 18-20% on the steepest pitches.
 There are five or six tight hairpins where the bike has to be steered on the rear brake because the front wants to wash out on loose surface.

-I rode it on my CFMOTO 250NK with about 30 kg of camping gear strapped across the passenger seat.
-Stood up on the pegs.
-Weight back over the rear wheel.
-First gear or second, light throttle, modulated rear brake the whole way.
-It took me 40 minutes to descend a 4 km track.
-I dropped the bike once — soft fall, picked it up, kept going.
+On a light bike like a CFMOTO 250NK with around 30 kg of camping gear across the passenger seat, the technique is: stand on the pegs, weight back over the rear wheel, first gear or second, light throttle, modulated rear brake the whole way.
+Budget around 40 minutes for the 4 km track, and expect at least one soft fall; pick it up, keep going.

 A heavy ADV bike like an Africa Twin or BMW R 1250 GS can make it down with the right rider, but you need real off-road experience and dual-purpose tires.
 Continental TKC80 or Anakee Wild in a 50/50 dirt/road compound — not road-biased touring tires.
 If you’re on touring tires, walk the bike down.
-I’m serious.
-Touring tires on loose 18% grade gravel is how people break collarbones.
+No exaggeration — touring tires on loose 18% grade gravel is how people break collarbones.

 Camp Setup at the Bottom